-We recognize that returning to campus and learning new protocols and procedures may be an additional stressor for some students.
+We recognize that returning to campus may be an additional stressor for some students.
 Please know that our school counselors, Mrs. Brandy Gass and Mr. Scott Ripberger are aware of these stressors and are available for support.
-They are working on plans to address needs that arise from the abrupt disruption of the normal school day.

 Helpful hints for talking with children about Coronavirus Disease: CDC Article

 It is very important to remember that children look to adults for guidance on how to react to stressful events.
 Acknowledging some level of concern, without panicking, is appropriate and can result in taking the necessary actions that reduce the risk of illness.
 Teaching children positive preventive measures, talking with them about their fears, and giving them a sense of some control over their risk of infection can help reduce anxiety.
 This is also a tremendous opportunity for adults to model for children problem-solving, flexibility, and compassion as we all work through adjusting daily schedules, balancing work and other activities, getting creative about how we spend time, processing new information from authorities, and connecting and supporting friends and family members in new ways.

 Learn additional tips and information here: NASP Article